Pranay1401/quizapp/readme.md

-# Quiz web app
+# QuickQuizz web app
 Where you can create your own quizzes, play in numerous of quizzes and compare your statistics with others in the Leaderboard of each challenge.

 ## Purpose
-This project was made as part of the weekly programming challenge hosted by [DevJam].
+This project was made as part of our final python project.
 The project was made for learning purposes.
 ### What I learned
 Once again I learned lots of new things.
 For the first time I used Bootstrap.
 I also learned how to order database query in sqlalchemy.